Tuesday, July 6, 2021 - Information Session.

 The SCSA provides safety training and advice to the provincial construction industry serving almost 10,000 member companies.
 This is a great opportunity for Saskatchewan innovators to develop a technology in collaboration with the SCSA and its members.

 How can I participate?

 If you are based in Saskatchewan and have an idea for solving this challenge using existing or new technology, you are invited to submit an expression of interest.
 Submissions will be evaluated by an internal committee who will select a shortlist of candidates.
-These shortlisted candidates will be asked to submit a more detailed proposal and present their solution to an evaluation committee.
-The committee will select a challenge winner who will begin working with the government partner in March 2019.
+These shortlisted candidates will be asked to submit a more detailed proposal and to pitch their solution in front of a group of key stakeholders.
+The committee will select a challenge winner who will begin working with the SCSA in the summer of 2021.

 What does the winner receive?

-The winner will be awarded a 16-week residency period, working side-by-side, government to develop and launch their solution in the Fall of 2019.
+The winner will be awarded a 16-week residency period to develop their solution.
 You will benefit through:

 - A $10,000 grant;

-- The full rights to commercialize the solution and sell into the growing government-technology market;
+- The full rights to commercialize the solution and sell into the growing technology market;

-- A greater understanding of working with and selling to government entities.
+- A greater understanding of working with and selling to independent associations.